thecmcp/AgitPrinter/README.md

 # AgitPrinter
 Print agitative propaganda with a receipt printer.
-Designed for SILS national day of action, 2025.
+Designed at CMU for SILS national day of action, 2025.